brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 exports = function(payload) {
 ```

-The result for the default behavior would be an empty or undefined return document.
-It might have take some time to figure out why.
+The result for the default synchronous behavior would be an empty or undefined return document.
+If you are not aware of the  __"async"__ keyword, which is required for database look ups when calling another function, it might take some time to figure out why the return document is always null or undefined.

 ### 5. Test the REST based API add employee service through postman
 Next we use postman to test our service.
 Add a new tab and select "POST" from the drop list.
 Paste in the addEmployeeWebhook URL.
 Select the "Body" tab, and be sure to select RAW JSON(application/json).
 Click the save button and name it "Add Employee."